Build It Right - New Licensed Building Practitioners Scheme

 From 1 March 2012, if you apply for a building consent you'll need to make sure all restricted building work is carried out or supervised by a licensed building practitioner (LBP).

-The Department of Building and Housing has recently clarified the wording that can be used by Licensed Building Practitioners to certify that work complies with the Building Code.
+The Ministry of Business, Innovation & Employment has clarified the wording that can be used by Licensed Building Practitioners to certify that work complies with the Building Code.

 Solid Fuel Heaters

 If you want to install a solid fuel heater, you will need to apply for a building consent.

 And if the work has been classified as Restricted Building Work (RBW), you will need to use a licensed building practitioner (LBP) to do or supervise the work.

 Note: we consider the following to be RBW:

 For more information about licensed building practitioners, see:

 To find out what is meant by restricted building work, see: